biovino2/multiome_web/README.md

 - figeno==1.4.4
 - gtfparse==2.5.0

-## CCAN Plots
+## Plots with streamlit
-Run the following command to run a streamlit instance that shows CCAN plots for genes of your choice:
+Run the following command to run a streamlit instance that shows CCAN and gene track plots with your gene of choice:

 ```
-streamlit run ccan.py
+streamlit run plot_all.py
 ```